avery-gfs/Game-Design-and-Development/02-foundations/README.md

 Make a game with two sprites that each move in 2 dimensions.
 One sprite is controlled with the arrows keys, the other with WASD.

 Make a game with a sprite that falls under the force of gravity and stops at the bottom of the screen.
+Make the up arrow jump the sprite.

 Make a sprite that follows the mouse with "elastic" motion.